akansh30/akansh30/README.md

 # Hi there! 👋 I'm Akansha Kumari
 **AI/ML Developer Intern | Passionate about Tech Innovation**

-Welcome to my GitHub profile!
-I'm Akansha, an AI ML Developer Intern working at a startup.
-I develop and implement AI/ML models, handle data preprocessing, feature engineering, and model evaluation.
-I also deploy and fine-tune large language models, perform frontend/backend tasks and collaborate with my team to deliver high-quality solutions on time.
-I also love working on the front-end specializing in React.js, HTML, CSS, Tailwind CSS, and Bootstrap.

 ## 🚀 Skills

 - **Languages:** C, Python